LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/angular-lsn2/studio.rst

 Requirements
 ------------

-.. note::  All of these features only temporarily alter the data.
-If you refresh the page, the original data will appear.
+.. note::  All of these features only *temporarily* alter the data.
+If you refresh the page, the original data will reappear.

 Edit Rocket Name
 ^^^^^^^^^^^^^^^^